orjangj/cookbook/security/secure_boot.md

 @enduml
 ```

+The number of stages required to complete the boot process depends on the
+processor.
+On microcontrollers, the Boot ROM itself is capable of starting the
+main application reciding in internal flash.
+However, a separate bootloader is
+usually required to support updating the main application.
+On an application
-This is especially true for application processors capable of running embedded
+processor capable of running embedded Linux, a so-called Secondary Program
-Linux where the processor's On-Chip RAM (OCRAM) may not be large enough to hold
-the bootloader (OS loader) responsible for loading the Linux kernel.
-A so-called
-Secondary Program Loader (SPL) is used to prepare external RAM on which the OS
+Loader (SPL) that fits into On-Chip RAM (OCRAM) is required to initialize
-loader may be loaded and executed.
+external RAM before loading and executing the OS loader.
+The OS loader will then
+take care of loading the Linux kernel and its data (i.e. devicetree and
+ramdisk).

-Regardless of the boot process topology, it's important to note that bootloaders
+Regardless of the number of stages required to boot the device, it's important
-runs on the system with a very high level of privilege.
-Standard non-secure
+to note that bootloaders runs on the system with a very high level of privilege.
-bootloaders often just rely on a simple checksum (i.e. CRC32) to ensure the next
+Standard non-secure bootloaders often just rely on a simple checksum (i.e.
-image is whole before it is allowed to execute.
-From a security perspective,
+CRC32) to ensure the next image is whole before it is allowed to execute.
+From a
-this is quite dangerous as it allows the presence of low-level malware.
+security perspective, this is quite dangerous as it allows the presence of
+low-level malware.

 ```plantuml
 @startuml